georust/geos/README.md

 ### Usage example

-You can check the examples in the `examples/` directorry.
+You can check the examples in the `examples/` directory.

 ### Constructing geometries from WKT: